jakechen/gcp-mlops-tutorial/README.md

-# MLOps maturity: a gradual tutorial
+# MLOps on GCP Vertex AI: a gradual tutorial
 Please read [MLOps: Continuous delivery and automation pipelines in machine learning](https://cloud.google.com/architecture/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning) before beginning this tutorial.

 To summarize the MLOps levels: